Live from the Southern Command in sunny South Florida.

 If they could have convicted those kids, they would have.

-And now it's on George Zimmerman.
+So now it's on to George Zimmerman.

-And look what's done!
+And look what's done.

 NBC doctors a 9-11 tape.

-ABC doctors of police video.
+ABC doctors a police video.

 CNN misreports the 9-11 tape.